eric-brechemier/learn-shell-from-source/README.md

 ## RUNNING EXAMPLES ##

 You can find the example shell scripts grouped by topic in the folder `examples`.
-You can run each example with dash or any POSIX shell already installed on your system.
+You can run each example with dash or the standard interpreter `sh` already installed on your system.

 The dash executable can be run from `dash/src/dash` in this project, it is already present in the git repository.
 If you wish to recompile it, delete the file and follow the procedure below.

 ## COMPILING DASH ##